Used Car Buying Guides

 Exterior & Interior Inspection

-Look for:
+Check for:

 • Paint inconsistencies or overspray

-• Rust (around wheel wells, underbody)
+• Rust (wheel wells, underbody)

-• Tire wear consistency
+• Uneven tire wear

-• Interior odors, stains, wear, electrical issues
+• Interior odors, stains, or electrical problems

 Test Drive Checklist

-During a test drive, check:
+During the test drive, evaluate:

-• Engine response (smooth acceleration?)
+• Engine responsiveness

-• Steering alignment (pulls to one side?)
+• Steering alignment

-• Brake sensitivity and noise
+• Brake performance

-• Suspension feel
+• Suspension comfort

 Pre-Purchase Mechanical Inspection

-• Engine compression
+• Engine and transmission health

-• Rust condition
+• Rust and structural integrity

 • Fluid leaks

-• Battery health
+• Battery condition

 5. Negotiating the Price in Vancouver